sahosskhan/Contes-Buddy-Client/README.md

 # Contest Hub - Gaming Contest Creation Platform

 ## Description
 Contest Hub is a MERN (MongoDB, Express.js, React.js, Node.js) stack project designed to create and manage gaming contests.
 It provides a platform for administrators, contest creators, and users to efficiently manage and participate in contests.
-With features like user profile management, contest creation and management, community section, and secure payment methods, Contest Hub aims to be a comprehensive solution for organizing and participating in gaming contests.
+With features like user profile management, contest creation and management, a community section, and secure payment methods, Contest Hub aims to be a comprehensive solution for organizing and participating in gaming contests.

 ## Source Code:
 ## [ Client Side Code](https://github.com/sahosskhan/Contes-Buddy-Client)